segmentio/segment-docs/src/privacy/user-deletion-and-suppression.md

 ### Workspace Default Archive Retention Period

-Select the default retention period for the workspace in this setting.
-This value applies to all sources in the workspace, unless overridden in the [Source-Level Archive Retention Periods](#source-level-archive-retention-periods) setting.
+Select the default retention period for the workspace here.
+This value applies to all sources in the workspace, unless overridden.

-You can select from the following Archive Retention time periods:

-- 7 days
-- 30 days
-- 90 days
-- 180 days
-- 365 days
-- Unlimited (**default**)

 ### Source-Level Archive Retention Periods

 Override the workspace default retention period on a per-source level.

-You can select from the following Archive Retention time periods:

-- Default (This is the default value you set in the [Workspace Default Archive Retention Period](#workspace-default-archive-retention-period))
-- 7 days
-- 30 days
-- 90 days
-- 180 days
-- 365 days
-- Unlimited